Josmarwen72/Student-Resource-Booking-System_Frontend/README.md

 **Cause:**
 This issue was likely due to the absence of proper API calls or incorrect handling of the form submission in the frontend JavaScript logic.

-**Solution:**
-The frontend code was updated to properly integrate with the backend API for booking slots.
-The API calls now correctly handle booking submissions, sending the resource and time slot data to the backend.

----

-### Conclusion:
-After addressing the CORS issue and ensuring the frontend logic was correctly integrated with the backend API, all major issues were resolved.
-The system now allows for successful user registration, login, and resource booking functionalities.

 ---